Hebilicious/authjs-nuxt/README.md

   ```

 Note that you can use whatever environment variables you want here, this is just an example.
-For environment variable usage with `runtimeConfig`, refer to the [Nuxt documentation](https://nuxt.com/docs/guide/going-further/runtime-config).
+For `.env` and general environment variable usage with `runtimeConfig`, refer to the [Nuxt documentation](https://nuxt.com/docs/guide/going-further/runtime-config).

 ### Import errors